Andree37/vi-nivo-proj/workshop-requirements.md

 ---

+### Index

+1. Setup
+1.1.
+Node.js
+1.2.
+Yarn
+1.3.
+Code Editor (Visual Studio Code)
+1.4.
+Pre-prepared project (dataset included)

+---

-### Software  Requirements
+### 1. Setup

 There is an array of software required in order to complete this workshop.
 We will list all the software requirements and demonstrate some installation steps the steps for instalations.

-1. Node.js
-2. Yarn
-3. Code Editor (Visual Studio Code)
-4. Pre-prepared project (dataset included)

----

-#### 1. Installing Node.js
+#### 1.1.
+Installing Node.js

 We will require Node.js 14.16 LTS or higher.
 The windows version can be downloaded from [this link](https://nodejs.org/en/download/).
 Just run the file and follow the instructions.